Turkey–Venezuela relations

 Diplomatic relations between Turkey and Venezuela were established in 1950.
+They have had cordial relations since, especially since 2016.
+Turkey backed Nicolás Maduro as the president of Venezuela instead of his political opponent Juan Guaidó during the Venezuelan presidential crisis.

 History

 Due to the geographical distance and the fact that the two countries focused more on their own geography, relations stayed limited until 2016 and onwards.
 Following the death of Hugo Chávez in March 2013, Turkish Deputy PM Beşir Atalay attended the funeral and said that the death of the late Venezuelan President shook across Latin America.
 The visit to Venezuela by Deputy PM Atalay was marked as highly important for its future relations with Venezuela.

 Following the increasing economic partnership between Venezuela and Turkey in October 2016, Turkish Airlines started offering direct flights from December 2016 connecting between Caracas to Istanbul (via Havana, Cuba) in an effort to "link and expand contacts" between the two countries.

 The relations have started to develop with recent developments and high level mutual visits.
 The first official visit between the two countries at presidential level was in October 2017 when Venezuelan President Nicolás Maduro visited Turkey.
 In December 2018, Turkish President Recep Tayyip Erdoğan visited Venezuela and did not support the claim of Juan Guaidó a month later.

 Reuters reported that in 2018, 23 tons of mined gold were taken from Venezuela to Istanbul.
 In the first nine months of 2018, Venezuela's gold exports to Turkey rose from zero in the previous year to US$900 million.

 Following the 2019 Venezuelan uprising attempt, Erdoğan condemned the actions of Guaidó, tweeting "Those who are in an effort to appoint a postmodern colonial governor to Venezuela, where the President was appointed by elections and where the people rule, should know that only democratic elections can determine how a country is governed".